The planning system

 This document is only available to subscribers

 The planning system has been in place since 1947.
 Its primary purpose is to regulate the use of land in the public interest.
-Essentially, the system is designed to control development (which can include home improvements or building works) through a process that requires anyone wishing to carry out such...
+The system is designed to control development (which can include home improvements or building works) by requiring anyone wishing to carry out such works to apply...